chaserhkj/bootc-live/README.md

 # bootc-live

-Dracut module to load a bootable container image in oci-archive format as live system.
+Dracut modules to load a bootable container image in oci-archive format as live system.